mendrika261/S4-expression-resolver/README.md

-# Handwritten Equation Solver

-This system interprets and solves first-degree equations and inequalities from handwritten text using image processing, machine learning models, and computational algorithms.

 ## Overview 🔮

 The system recognizes handwritten equations or inequalities, parses them into algebraic expressions, and solves them using Reverse Polish Notation (RPN).
 It also generates graphical representations of the equations and their solutions.